mpv-player/mpv/DOCS/man/vf.rst

        :prophoto:     ProPhoto RGB (ROMM) curve
        :st2084:       SMPTE ST2084 (HDR) curve

+    ``<peak>``
+        Reference peak illumination for the video file.
+This is mostly interesting for HDR, but it can also be used tone map SDR content to a darker or brighter exposure.

+        The default of 0.0 will default to the display's reference brightness for SDR and the source's reference brightness for HDR.

     ``<stereo-in>``
         Set the stereo mode the video is assumed to be encoded in.
 Takes the same values as the ``--video-stereo-mode`` option.